 a.
 Tanks will have overflows installed and are insect and rodent proof.

 b.
-Tank level meter so you can always see the water level in the tank.
+Tank level gauge so you can always see the water level in the tank.

 c.
 Low disturbance inflow into the tank.
 The bio-layer that forms inside the tank should not be disturbed by incoming water and we have designed a system that will not disturb the bio-layer resulting in cleaner naturally purified water.